heru-ra/jezebel/homepage/README.md

   handle the loading of associated feeds to the feed iframe, apply
   all dynamic styling changes, set recall cookies, process custom
   errors for temperamental feeds, and apply loading overlays
-  + Added ./img/ajax-loader.gif as a feed loading animation and overlay
+  + Added ./img/ajax-loader.gif as a feed loading animation overlay
 + Added loadFeedChromeCheck(name,url,customerror) as a workaround
-  for some quirks and inconsistencies with errors displays, in
+  for some quirks and inconsistencies with error displays in Chromium
-  Chromium and dwb.
+  and dwb.
 Works as a frontend to loadFeed()
 + Added $(window).resize() function, to call tabsAlign() if browser
   dimensions change
 + Added functions to $(document).ready() to automatically adjust
-  #col-1 row heights and alignment (scripts.js line 175) and adjust
+  #col-1 row heights and alignment (./js/scripts.js line 175) and adjust
-  #iframe-scratchpad height equal to it's contents (scripts.js line
+  #iframe-scratchpad height equal to it's contents (./js/scripts.js line
   185)

 **PHP**